Department website: http://krieger.jhu.edu/publichealth/

 An honors option is available to Public Health Studies seniors with a major GPA of at least 3.5.
 Public Health Honors students complete an independent research project under the supervision of a JHU faculty member and with the guidance of the Honors seminar instructor.
 Students register for AS.280.495 Honors In Public Health - Seminar in the fall and AS.280.499 Honors in Public Health in the spring.
 Interested students should discuss their plans with their PHS advisor no later than the spring of their junior year.

 Many Public Health Studies students have pursued international public health internships and study abroad opportunities both during the academic year and over the summer.
 In addition to a wide array of general options available through the JHU Office of Study Abroad, the PHS program runs a public-health specific program during Intersession (3 weeks) in Uganda, which includes both academic and applied components and allows students to earn graded JHU credits which can be used toward the Public Health Studies major.
 The Uganda program compares health issues in urban and rural settings.
-For more information, go to krieger.jhu.edu/publichealth/academics/study-abroad/.
+For more information, go to the Study Abroad page.

 The Public Health Studies office is located in the 3505 North Charles Building, adjacent to the Homewood campus.
 Public Health Studies advisors may be consulted about the various courses, careers, and graduate programs in public health on a walk-in basis or by appointment.
-Student can make an appointment via the PHSCal scheduling system (http://apps.krieger.jhu.edu/phscal).
-Information can also be obtained by emailing phstudies@jhu.edu or at https://krieger.jhu.edu/publichealth/.
+Students can make an appointment via the PHSCal scheduling system.
+Information can also be obtained by emailing phstudies@jhu.edu or at the Public Health Studies website.

 Bachelor of Arts/Masters Program